yugalkaushik/text-to-speech/README.md

 # TALKIFY - text to speech convertor

-Welcome to the Text to Speech Website!
+Welcome to the Talkify Website!
 This web application allows users to convert text input into spoken language.
 With a simple and intuitive interface, users can easily enter text, select a voice, and listen to the synthesized speech output.

 ## Features